The Three Pure Precepts

 As a Zen Buddhist community we are committed to ethical relationships and practice.

 Our vow is the awakening of the world.
-Critical to this vow is our effort to provide a safe haven in which all those who are exploring the Zen path may explore their true nature.
-Blue Cliff welcomes people of all races, cultures, ethnicities, sexual orientations, gender identities, classes, religions, abilities and ages.
-Our members are committed to confronting and transcending any conditions, personal or cultural that may create obstacles for others.
+Critical to this vow is our effort to provide a safe haven in which all those who practice the Zen path may explore their true nature.
+Empty Moon Zen Sanghas welcome people of all races, cultures, ethnicities, sexual orientations, gender identities, classes, religions, abilities and ages.

-The relationship between a culture and its members is complicated and if we do not engage it consciously it can have near-invisible effects standing in the way of realizing the interconnectedness of all beings.
-We acknowledge the twisted karma inherent in our conditioning like for anyone within any culture, and the specificities within our culture, and strive as a part of our practice to examine our part in any injustice.
-To this end we encourage all our members, but especially our leaders and teachers to educate ourselves on the subjects of privilege and intersectionality.
+The relationship between a culture and its members is complicated.
+If we do not engage it consciously, it can have subtle effects standing in the way of realizing the interconnectedness of all beings.
+We acknowledge the complex karma inherent in our conditioning, just as for anyone within any culture, and strive to examine its influence on us as part of our practice.

-All our members and active participants are assumed to be willing to abide by these codes in general, and may avail themselves of the formal complaint procedure, as may non-members who are actively involved.
+All our members and non-members who are active participants agree to abide by these codes in general, and may avail themselves of the formal complaint procedure.
 There is also a limited provision outlined below for people not in the community to use the process.

-Everyone who is invited to leadership as members of the Leadership Council, practice leaders, priests, Dharma teachers, Dharma teachers and transmitted teachers within the Boundless Way agrees to conduct himself or herself in accordance with this Ethics Code.
+Everyone who is invited to leadership to Empty Moon Zen leadership as members of the Leadership Council, practice leaders, priests, Dharma teachers, and transmitted teachers, agrees to conduct himself or herself in accordance with this Ethics Code.

 Use of Power and Position

-However, it is the practice of this community that Dharma teachers and transmitted teachers consult with each other and hold confidentialities among themselves rather than alone.
+It is the practice of this community that Dharma teachers and transmitted teachers consult with each other and hold confidentialities among themselves collectively rather than alone.

 Personal details disclosed during interviews not relevant to practice in the judgment of the teachers are not shared.
 When complaints are made or concerns are expressed, again, one person should not be expected to hold these things in secret.

-Anyone authorized within the Blue Cliff to do private spiritual interviews (dokusan) are mandated reporters.
+Anyone authorized within the Empty Moon community to do private spiritual interviews (dokusan) are mandated reporters.
 More on this below.

 Power.
-Our teachers and leaders have an obligation to educate ourselves about the subtle power issues inherent in the teacher-student relationship, as well as the potential effects of that power and its exercise on both teachers and others.
-The teacher should seek counsel from other teachers and professionals, as appropriate, about the use of power and the harmful effects caused by its abuse.
+Our teachers and leaders have an obligation to educate themselves about the subtle power issues inherent in the teacher-student relationship, as well as the potential effects of that power and its exercise on both students and others.
+The teacher should seek counsel from other teachers and professionals, as needed, about the use of power and the harmful effects caused by its abuse.
 The teacher should be especially aware of the potential for subtle abuse of power that may arise in relation to their personal interests.

 Boundaries.
-The teacher should not violate trust or use power and/or position for personal gain or self-satisfaction.
+Teachers should not violate trust or use power and/or position for personal gain or self-gratification.
 The ultimate responsibility for maintaining appropriate and clear boundaries between teacher and student always rests with the teacher.
-When a teacher is asked to act in a capacity that calls for competencies beyond the teacher’s expertise, he/she will refer students to those with requisite expertise (e.g., mental health professionals, medical professionals, legal professionals).
+When a teacher is asked to act in a capacity that calls for competencies beyond the teacher’s expertise, he/she/they will refer students to those with requisite training and expertise (e.g., mental health professionals, medical professionals, legal professionals, etc.).

 Intimacy.
 Our practice is one of intimacy.
 It can be warmhearted and close.
 And relationships between teachers and students, as with therapeutic relationships, usually involve powerful psychic conditions including projection, transference and counter-transference, among others.
 In addition there are the complexities found within the power differential that exists between a teacher and a student.
 Also, we are explicitly a sex-positive community.
 So, it can be difficult outlining what we consider appropriate and what we do not.

-Again, and we consider this important to underscore, sexuality is a natural part of life.
-And as a non-celibate sangha, sexual intimacy is going to be a cherished part of our shared lives.
-However, those who teach have additional responsibilities and our covenant includes several commitments regarding sexual behavior.
+Sexuality is a natural part of life and we are a sex-positive community: as a non-celibate sangha, we honor and acknowledge the power and importance of sexual intimacy.
+However, those who teach have additional responsibilities, and our covenant includes several commitments regarding sexual behavior.

-No priest, Dharma teacher or transmitted teacher who is married or in a committed relationship should engage in sexual activities with any person outside of their stated commitment.
+No priest, Dharma teacher or transmitted teacher who is married or in a committed relationship should engage in sexual or romantic activities with any person outside of their stated commitment.

-Any priest, Dharma teacher or transmitted teacher who finds a romantic relationship beginning with a member of the sangha should inform the EAR Committee of this relationship and seek guidance as to the most healthful way to proceed.
+Any priest, Dharma teacher or transmitted teacher who finds a romantic relationship beginning with a member of the sangha should inform the Ethics and Reconciliation (EAR) Committee of this relationship and seek guidance as to the most healthful way to proceed.
+The EAR Committee is further defined below.

 If the people involved are in a teacher-student relationship, a choice must be made between either pursuing that personal relationship or continuing the teacher-student relationship, but not both.
 The EAR Committee should help in this decision-making process.
 A resolution should be achieved with as little delay and as much openness and transparency as humanly possible.

 Drugs and Alcohol.
-In consideration of authority both real and perceived, behavior by the teacher and any ordained community members regarding drugs, alcohol, and other intoxicants must be in alignment with the precepts.
-Abuse of intoxicants of any kind is an ethical violation to be addressed openly and honestly before the sangha.
+In consideration of authority both real and perceived, behavior by the teachers and any ordained community members regarding drugs, alcohol, and other intoxicants must be in alignment with the precepts.
+Abuse of intoxicants of any kind is an ethical problem to be addressed openly and honestly before the sangha.

 Procedures for addressing ethical concerns: